PeterCamilleri/CX16/docs/vm_sp.md

 * Destroying stack frames.
 * Accessing data in the frame using a frame pointer and an offset.
+* Performing arithmetic and logic operations on stack data.

 [Back to the Top](#implementing-vm-stacks)